cloudmaven/documentation/pages/aws/aws_jupyter.md

 - [or here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html)
 - or in what follows here...

-This latter approach has two differences from Approach one: First your colleagues can edit the notebook files.
+Approach two has two differences from Approach one: First your colleagues can edit the notebook files.
 (It may be wise to periodically back them up.)
-Second as of 2017 the connection seems to be non-secure and therefore a bit sketchy.
+Second as of 2017 the connection seems to be non-secure and a bit sketchy.

 ### In either case